doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 You can manually create a `__schema__` collection in your existing DB.
 Next, add entries for each model your app uses in the format described above.
 This can be quite tiresome, and prone to manual errors.

-*You are done setting up Django with MongoDB.
-Start using Django like with any other database backend.*
+*You are now done setting up Django with MongoDB.
+Start using Django with MongoDB, like you would with any other database backend.*

 Finally, you can ask for [expert support](https://www.patreon.com/nesdis) if your project demands complex migrations.